Explore the World Heritage listed Great Barrier Reef and Museum of Underwater Art (MOUA)

 MANBARRA SEA COUNTRY

-In addition to MOUA’s Coral Greenhouse this site features eight Ocean Sentinel sculptures, these sculptures form a snorkel trail positioned in the sandy ocean bottom, fringed by the beautiful corals of the reef and are located at a shallow depth making them perfect for snorkellers.
-The human hybrid form figures are modelled from notable local and international marine scientists, conservationists, and traditional owners, who have contributed and dedicated their life to the Great Barrier Reef to reflect them as being protectors of the Reef.
+In addition, eight Ocean Sentinel sculptures have been positioned in the sandy ocean bottom, forming a snorkel trail, fringed by the beautiful corals of the reef and are located at a shallow depth making them perfect for snorkellers.
+The human hybrid form figures are modelled from notable marine scientists, conservationists and traditional owners, who have contributed and dedicated their life to the Great Barrier Reef, to reflect them as being protectors.

 This unique tour is a brilliant blend of art, science, culture and conservation providing you with a one of a kind experience on the Great Barrier Reef.